JCCPort/RecoMore/README.md

 I'm pretty sure LM is the default (I didn't change the trust region type for the linear solver type testing)

+Profile-guided optimisation (PGO) is giving reasonable speed improvements, 109s vs 119s for one run.